bhagirath-bhp/carbon-inspector-for-your-code/readme.md

 ## How It Works

-EcoCode Analyzer uses modern web technologies to provide real-time analysis of your code snippets:
+carbon-inspector-for-your-code uses modern web technologies to provide real-time analysis of your code snippets:

 1. **Input Code:** Paste your code snippet into the provided text area.
 2. **Analyze:** Click the "Analyze" button to start processing your code.